 Symptoms of Food Allergies and Asthma

 For most people, the usual symptoms of food allergies are hives, rash, nausea, vomiting, and diarrhea.
 If you have food allergies that trigger symptoms of an asthma attack, you will likely experience these allergy symptoms, followed by coughing and wheezing.
 And if not caught quickly, anaphylaxis -- swelling of the throat, cutting off your airway -- may result.

 What Should I Do if I Have Food Allergies and Asthma?

 Avoid the Food Trigger.
-Try not to come into contact with the food you are allergic to.
-Avoiding food triggers can be challenging.
-It is important to always read food labels and, when dining out, ask how foods are prepared.
+You should not come into contact with the food you are allergic to.
+Therefore, it is important to always read food labels and, when dining out, ask how foods are prepared.

 Consider Allergy Shots.
 The second thing you can do is to train your immune system to not overreact.
 The doctors will give you allergy shots (immunotherapy) -- a small amount of the substance that causes your allergy.
 After repeated shots over a period of time, your immune system eventually stops causing the allergic reaction.
 Ask your doctor if you are a candidate for allergy shots.
 Sublingual Immunotherapy (SLIT) is an alternative to allergy shots.
 You let the medicine dissolve under your tongue instead of getting a shot.